 The research also revealed that when team members looked out for the well-being of others, employees were less likely to voluntarily leave their teams.

 Hu said the researchers found that prosocial motivation matters to the effectiveness of a wide range of work teams.

 "For example, if building-construction team workers are not genuinely concerned about their customers' safety and comfort, they may engage in opportunistic behaviors that enhance short-term benefits but have a potentially detrimental impact on the residents in the building," Hu said.
 "Likewise, a lack of prosocial motivation in a lawyer's team might damage clients' subsequent well-being and also hurt the lawyers' own reputations."

 The study's authors discovered that the benefits a team gets from prosocial employees depend on how closely team members work with one another.
 The more closely the teams worked together, the greater the benefits of prosocial motivations were, the researchers said.

 "The highest level of team effectiveness was achieved when team motivation to benefit others and the interdependence of tasks among team members were both high," Hu said.

 The study's authors said the research should encourage employers to build teams with employees who keep others' best interests in mind.

-Based on the research, Hu advises that organizations look at the types of teams they have to best determine how to make them more effective.
-Some teams don't require employees to work closely with each other and don't consist of employees more concerned about how they can help others than themselves.
-For these teams, Hu suggests managers increase interaction within the group, add employees who are highly motivated to benefit others and take a more active role in leading by example.
+Based on the research, Hu advised organizations to look at the types of teams they have.
+Some teams don't require employees to work together closely.
+For these teams, Hu suggested managers increase interaction within the group, add employees who are highly motivated to benefit others and take a more active role in leading by example.